Veragua

 The name Veragua or Veraguas was used for five Spanish colonial territorial entities in Central America, beginning in the 16th century during the Spanish colonization of the Americas.

 The term comes from the name given to the region by Central American indigenous peoples and was used to designate colonial territories in what is now Costa Rica, Nicaragua, and Panama.

 Originally, the name was written without an "s" (Veragua).
 However, the form Veraguas began to be officially used following two royal documents: the Royal Decree of August 20, 1739, and the Royal Mandate of June 20, 1751.

-Indigenous People in Veraguas
+Indigenous people of Veragua

 Chronicles narrate stories of the indigenous groups encountered by the explorers, as they did not come across a solitary territory.
 On the contrary, these ethnicities posed challenges for the conquistadors because many of these groups were strong and resilient, as in the case of the Doraces, also known as Dorás, Dorces, Dorados, or Dorasques.

 The Doraces, also known as dorados, dorás, dorasques or dorces, were not a single homogeneous ethnic group.
 Rather, they represented a small nation that included multiple ethnicities, languages and allied tribes.
 Among these were the Aburema, Aoyaques, Barú, Borasi, Boquerón, Bugabas, Bulabá, Buricas, Caizanes, Calderas, Carabaro, Cébaco, Chalivas, Chiracona, Chiriluos, Chumulos, Dolegas, Duraria, dures, dururua, espalaba, guabalá, gualaca, guaniaga, iribolos, mariato, montijo, musá, nusa, saribas, querébalos, raquegua, suasimis, suríes, tabasará, tabor, vareclas, veragua, among others.